5098 Telegraph Ave. (51st St)

 We had to wait only a couple minutes to get into Bakesale Betty, around 11am, but the wait was well worth it.
 They’ve gotten pretty efficient.
-It is worth making the trek to Bakesale Betty to experience this cultish place.
+It is worth making the trek to Bakesale Betty, to experience this excellent but cultish place.
 We saw EMT’s eating here, so if you fall ill, you’ll be in good hands!
 Pizzaiolo is just down the block, so make it a pilgrimage.